 - Heat some oil in a large saucepan on medium heat and cook onion until soft but not brown.
 Add garlic and cook for a further minute or two.

-- Add the cauliflower, potato, stock and milk.
+- Add the cauliflower, potato, stock.
 Bring to the boil and simmer, covered for 20 minutes or until the vegetables are soft.